Frequently Asked Questions

 Outside of course work, what will I be doing for the five weeks?

 While academics are an important component of Friar Foundations, they’re not the only focus.
 Workshops designed to acclimate you with PC resources and to improve your college preparedness will be required.
 These workshops focus on areas that include library resources/information literacy; academic skills, such as test and note taking; organizational skills, self-advocacy/communication skills; financial skills; and technology skills.
 On weekends, state and regional landmarks are potential group destinations.

 When does the program start each summer?

-Participants live on campus for a five-week period, beginning just after the July 4 holiday.
+Participants live on campus for a five-week period, beginning around the July 4 holiday.

 If I’m selected to participate, how much will it cost me?

 The program doesn’t cost students anything.
-Your tuition, room, meals, books, and activities are all covered by the College.
+Tuition, room, meals, books, activities, and access to technology are all covered by the College.